How to Skip the Lines at the Vatican City

 If in addition to skipping the lines at the Vatican you want to have a much more premium experience, there is an Early Bird option so you can visit the Vatican Museums and the Sistine Chapel early in the morning and before it opens to the general public.

 Yes, yes, you read that right: every morning, the Vatican and the Sistine Chapel open their doors so that a privileged group of visitors can access the Museums and accompanied by an expert guide, can discover the wonders of the Vatican in silence, in a much more relaxed and authentic atmosphere.

-St. Peter's Basilica is free and you can enter without purchasing any kind of ticket, but as you can imagine, the queues are very long and there are no shady places inside St. Peter's Square.
+St. Peter's Basilica is free and you can enter without any kind of ticket, but as you can imagine, the queues are very long and there are no shady places inside St. Peter's Square.

-Therefore, a great option is to hire a tour of St. Peter's Basilica (it lasts about 60-90 minutes) and this will allow you to enter the Temple together with your guide, so you will have priority access and will not have to wait in the long lines.
+Therefore, a great option is to hire a tour of St. Peter's Basilica (it lasts about 60-90 minutes) and this will allow you to enter the Temple together with your guide, so you will have priority access and you will not have to wait in the long lines.

-How to avoid the crowds at the Vatican
+How to avoid crowds at the Vatican

 It is clear that buying tickets online and in advance, avoiding the long queues at the ticket offices, will allow you a more direct and faster access to the Museums and the Basilica.
-However, if you also want to enjoy a quiet visit, I recommend that you avoid weekends and holidays.
+Of course, if you also want to enjoy a quiet visit, I recommend you avoid weekends and holidays.

 Be careful also with Christmas and Easter, when the Vatican becomes the epicenter of Catholic celebrations and in addition to finding more people than usual, some days the Vatican may close its doors to celebrate a special Mass, such as the Midnight Mass on Christmas Eve or Easter.

 Skip the line at the Colosseum too by buying a combined Vatican + Colosseum ticket

-Surely during the planning of your trip to Rome, in addition to the Vatican, you are thinking of visiting also the Colosseum (which I highly recommend).
-If so, you are in luck, because there is a combined ticket option for the Colosseum and the Vatican that allows you to save time and money.
+I'm sure that during the planning of your trip to Rome, besides the Vatican, you are thinking of visiting the Colosseum as well (which I highly recommend).
+If so, you are in luck, because there is a combined ticket option for the Colosseum and the Vatican that saves you time and money.